Anras573/ContentRelay/README.md

 ## Getting Started

 1. Clone the repository
-2. Run `dapr init`
+2. Run `dapr -v` to check if Dapr is installed
-3. Run `docker-compose up -d`
+3. Run `docker-compose up --build`
-4. Run `dapr run --app-id contentrelay --app-port 5000 --port 3500 python app.py`